Most articles about persuasion techniques tend to promise quick results.

 As we have learned, we need to keep our message simple so we don’t trigger their reptilian brain.

-And the best way to do it is by picking 1 core idea that has the greater chance of hitting them at both emotional and logical levels.
+And the best way to do it is by picking 1 core idea that has the greatest chance of hitting them at both emotional and logical levels.

 But here’s the tricky part: where do you even start?